-The Company is also making preparations for using use tapioca chips as another raw material for its ethanol production.
-It will procure tapioca chips from producers in provinces in the vicinity of its plant, including Kanchanaburi, Uthai Thani, Nakhon Sawan and Kamphaeng Phet, in which tapioca is a major crop.
-The Company surveyed various tapioca yards to assess their capability of producing tapioca chips of the required quality.
+The Company is also making preparations for using use cassava chips as another raw material for its ethanol production.
+It will procure cassava chips from producers in provinces in the vicinity of its plant, including Kanchanaburi, Uthai Thani, Nakhon Sawan and Kamphaeng Phet, in which cassava is a major crop.
+The Company surveyed various cassava yards to assess their capability of producing cassava chips of the required quality.
 Sampling will be conducted to determine the quality of the material every time before deciding whether to purchase.

 Prior to acceptance, the Company checks the quality of the produce loaded onto each truck.
-Tapioca of lower quality than that required by the Company is immediately rejected, ensuring that only quality tapioca chips are used for ethanol production.
+Cassava of lower quality than that required by the Company is immediately rejected, ensuring that only quality cassava chips are used for ethanol production.